 This half-day symposium was organised by the Economics Network with the support of the Government Economic Service, Royal Economic Society and Scottish Economic Society.
-It brought bring together economists from academia, the media and government to discuss the communication of economics with the general public.
+It brought together economists from academia, the media and government to discuss the communication of economics with the general public.

 In particular, the event aimed to explore the public's understanding of economics and how economic literacy might be improved.
 In addition, it considered the relationship between economists and the media (this may include news media, documentary media, blogs, social media and websites).